 However, analysis showed that small numbers of respondents (under 4%) believed that changes were happening, albeit at a very slow rate.

-Having to label my sail with a red diamond to show I'm a girl when it is completely unnecessary and stand out and be different whilst boys don't have to change their sails because "they're normal".
+With a red diamond to show I'm a girl when it is completely unnecessary and irrelevent knowledge on the water.
+It's as if we have to stand out and be different whilst boys don't have to change their sails because "they're normal".